DP World Tour Championship Tee Times: Round Four

 (Image credit: Getty Images)

-The final round of the DP World Tour Championship sees the 25 pairings take to the Jumeirah Golf Estates Earth Course in Dubai for the season finale.
+The fourth round of the DP World Tour Championship sees the 25 pairings take to the Jumeirah Golf Estates Earth Course in Dubai for the final day of the season.

 Rory McIlroy is not only a near-certainty to win the season-long Race to Dubai for the sixth time, but he is also well-placed for his third DP World Tour Championship title.